 This is perhaps the greatest threat to the forest and its wildlife.
 Just the heat from a disposable barbecue or camping gas stove can cause a fire as can a cigarette end, please be careful.

 At Loch an Eilein, the attended car park is open daily and the attendant can help answer any questions you may have.
 They can also help you catch a glimpse of beautiful Crested Tits as Loch an Eilein is home to many rare and protected species.
-By parking here you are helping to care for the forest and the wildlife that depends on it.

 Includes a great map and other benefits

 Cars: Day – £4.50

 The image below shows the view across Loch an Eilein from the shoreline where ceremonies take place.
 This is a stunning location and is ideal for small, intimate weddings for those couples who love Scotland and the outdoors.
 As the loch is such a popular location for walkers, bikers and picnickers we ask that numbers are kept at a maximum of 30 (including bridal party, photographer and piper etc).